 There are some sales pitch techniques you should avoid at all costs.
 Before you send your pitch or dial your customer, skim your pitch for any of these red flags:

-- Generic pitches: If this pitch could work for any prospect, then it’s probably not tailored enough to capture buyer attention
+- Generic pitches: If this pitch could work for any prospect, then it’s probably not tailored enough to capture a prospect’s attention.

-Any inside sales rep will tell you that pitching is hard.
+Any inside salesperson will tell you that pitching is hard.
 No matter which channel you work through, engaging with customers is a nerve-wracking experience.
 But it’s not impossible.

 The key to delivering a flawless pitch is to stay confident.
 And the way to build confidence is through preparation.
 Here’s how:

-- Practise your pitch live before you deliver it.
-While it may seem silly to recite a pitch to your roommate (or your pet), live practice is one of the most effective ways to prepare for a customer conversation.
-It’s a great opportunity to work out kinks in your delivery so you’re fully comfortable speaking in front of prospective clients, even if you’re pitching through a digital channel, at some point you will be speaking to your customer – so it’s best to start honing your live pitch delivery skills sooner rather than later.
+- Practice your pitch live before you deliver it.
+While it may seem silly to recite a pitch to your roommate (or your pet), live practice is one of the most effective ways to work out the kinks in your delivery so you’re fully comfortable speaking in front of prospective clients, even if you’re pitching through a digital channel. — so it’s best to start honing your live pitch delivery skills sooner rather than later.

 - Know what your next step is.
 Don’t get caught flat-footed when a customer says “yes” to your pitch.
 Especially for live interactions, it’s important to know what your next step looks like.
 In some cases, this may be as simple as asking a buyer for time to set up a demo.
 But buyers may want to talk shop while they have you — so be prepared to dive deeper.
 It can help to keep a sales play or discovery call deck on hand to guide you through a more in-depth conversation, should the need arise.

 There’s no one right away to craft a sales pitch.
-That said, these examples can help you get started – just don’t forget to personalise using the strategies we discussed earlier for the best conversion rates.
+That said, these sales pitch examples can help your sales team get started — just don’t forget to personalise using the strategies we discussed earlier for the best conversion rates.

 1. The Shared Connection